 Rest assured that protecting our state’s assisted living facility residents is a priority for Gov. Cooper and other North Carolina health care officials.
 The federal and state government is assisting facilities with making testing more readily available.

-We are grateful that our residents and staff remain sign, symptom and coronavirus free.
 As you know, we have been aggressively limiting access to our facility, screening all staff, and carefully monitoring residents since early March.
 In addition, we continue to carefully follow the guidance of local, state and federal health officials with regard to the preventative and precautionary measures we are taking to protect our residents and staff.
 We will continue to monitor recommendations for surveillance and exposure testing.

 Thank you for your thoughts, patience and support as we navigate through these unprecedented times.